How to Spawn Villagers in Minecraft

 To trade with the village, you’ll need to interact directly with the primary worker of a production house.
 So, when interacting with a cartographer, you’ll be able to see their stock.

-The only coin you can use in villages to buy products is emeralds.
+The only currency you can use in villages to buy products is emeralds.
 You can sell items, though, exchanging them for emeralds.

-The principal inhabitants of a village, the villagers, are passive human-like mobs with civilized behavior.
+The main inhabitants of a village, the villagers, are passive human-like mobs with civilized behavior.
 They’re required to fill in professions in a village, making them vital to any village-growing gameplay.

 These mobs spawn inside villages.
 So you won’t ever stumble across a lone villager in the woods or any other vacant location.
 The only villager-like NPC you might find roaming randomly are the wandering traders.